z88dk/z88dk/libsrc/_DEVELOPMENT/math/float/am9511/readme.md

 ## z88dk Am9511A IEEE Floating Point Package - `am9511`

-This is the z88dk 32-bit IEEE-754 (mostly) standard Am9511A floating point maths package, designed to work with the SCCZ80 and ZSDCC IEEE-754 (mostly) standard 32-bit interfaces.
+This is the z88dk 32-bit IEEE-754 (mostly) standard Am9511A floating point maths package, designed to work with the SCCZ80 and ZSDCC IEEE-754 (mostly) standard 32-bit floating point interfaces.

 This library is designed expressly to support the AMD Am9511A Arithmetic Processor Unit.
+The initial implementation is for the Am9511 APU Module, designed for the RC2014.
+Later expansion will support the DAI, and the YAZ180, and other classic machines with the Am9511A APU.

 *@feilipu, August 2020*